Krillh/Airzlinshire/Kingdoms/Monus Kingdom/Classified Documents/Tome Making.md

 Tomes are vessels that contain a Majik Lattice and Majik energy.
-The lattice has an entry point, and the orientation of the various interlocking threads react to the energy that propagates
+The lattice has an entry point, and the orientation of the various interlocking threads react to the energy that propagates from the entry point.
+When they react, they cause reproducable and Majik Manipulations in their surroundings.